bwasti/wasmblr/flops_example/README.md

 to help determine the best configurations for running MAC-based operations such as matrix multiplication or convolution.

+To run it in browser right now: https://bwasti.github.io/wasmblr/flops/

 ## Build the jit.js file

 ```